m4sterbunny/Demo/source/pages/portfolio.rst

 Authoring White Papers
 ----------------------

-I have a specific, :doc:`Web3 page <pages/blockchain>` for more information on my involvement in writing and editing white and yellow papers.
+See the :doc:`Web3 page <pages/blockchain>` for more information on my involvement in writing and editing white and yellow papers.

 - `Ultron Foundation <https://ultron.foundation/>`_: Whitepaper writer (final draft, see "Documents" menu)
 - `Meta Legends <https://www.meta-legends.com/>`_: Whitepaper writer (draft 0, project in stealth mode)